 The first and most important step is to know what's expected of you as the prospective applicant before you even go to look at apartments, otherwise, you may be caught in a tough spot when the time comes to apply.

 Make sure you have plenty of funds saved up for your move.

 Moreover, don't expect to receive any previous security deposits right away as that can take months to get to you.

-Standard practices in New York for landlords are to charge at least one month of rent for the security deposit.
+Legal restrictions in New York prohibit landlords from charging more than one month's rent for the security deposit.